krues8dr/nagios-boilerplate/README.md

 apt-get source nagios-nrpe-server
 ```

+You may receive some warnings when downloading (statements prefaced with `W:` at
+the beginning of the line).
+These are normal and shouldn't cause any problems.

 Go into the directory this created (named something like `nagios-nrpe-2.15`).
 Edit the `debian/rules` file inside.
 Look for `override_dh_auto_configure`, and
 add `--enable-command-args` to the end.
 Don't forget to add the `\` at the end